naphat-sirisubkulchai/go-kanban-board/README.md

 - **Go Fiber**: A fast and minimalist web framework for Go.
 - **Clean Architecture**: A well-structured architecture to separate concerns and maintain scalability.
+- **GORM**: The ORM (Object-Relational Mapping) library used to interact with the PostgreSQL database in a more expressive way.
-- **Unit Testing**: using unit tests to ensure functionality and reliability.
+- **Unit Testing**: Using unit tests to ensure functionality and reliability across the core modules.
 - **PostgreSQL**: The relational database used for data storage.
-- **Redis**: Caching and message brokering, currently integrated in Docker but not yet fully utilized in the project.
+- **Redis**: Caching and message brokering system, currently included in Docker but not yet integrated into the application logic.